 - Trousers for the evenings

-- Walking shoes/boots
+- Walking shoes/boots and trekking socks

 - Sandals/flip flops/crocs/trainers for the day time in the clinic and evenings

 - Personal Wash Kit - toothbrush & toothpaste, soap, shampoo, deodorant, wet wipes, lip salve